Adrenaline baby, they made me this way!

 When I was 8 years old we had a complete family make-over.
 I learned about higher class culture, classical music, etiquette, poets… and I met a lot of snobbish old ladies.
+I loved it!
 Yep, I can behave very nicely!
-I loved it.
-Fancy restaurants and old-fashioned, pompous cafés were just my thing (still are, I might add).
+Fancy restaurants and old-fashioned, pompeous cafés were just my thing (still are, I might add).
 I enjoyed reading poetry by Goethe, and other old classics.
 My step dad had a vast library of old books and I spent hours in that room, reading through them.

 Walking, observing and exploring the streets has always been a part of me, something I still do.
 I could walk endlessly through unknown towns and streets, exploring and taking in the atmosphere, the smells, the buildings… and I see so much.